harsh08sharma/fresherbatch-oct16/readme.txt

 this is the changes made in readme file

-new changes made in line 3
+new changes made in reademe